lpverneck/notes/content/Software Engineering/yaml.md

   - completed
 publish: true
 ---
-Stands for YAML Ain't Markup Language and is a data serialization language.
-Widely used to written configuration files.
+YAML stands for 'YAML Ain't Markup Language' and is a data serialization language, widely used to written configuration files.

+The configuration files can have two different possible extensions: `.yml` or `.yaml`

 ## Example File